JamesSkemp/words/content/post/resonance-of-fate-general-data-file.md

 +++
-title = "Resonance of Fate: General data file" summary = "Data dump for Resonance of Fate, for the Playstation 3 and Xbox 360." draft = false comments = true date = "2010-04-11T12:20:00-05:00"
+title = "Resonance of Fate: General data file" description = "Data dump for Resonance of Fate, for the Playstation 3 and Xbox 360." draft = false comments = true date = "2010-04-11T12:20:00-05:00"